koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 View is just a function.
 You can think of those like a server-rendered app.
-You can think as data driven way and treat the state as single source of the truth.

 But...
 Do you create an entire view with each update...?